Blog

 The implications of this are interesting to think about.
 It could be that my demand avoidance was more rooted in my C-PTSD, and that’s why it’s shifted.
 It could reinforce the hypothesis that PDA is a nervous system disability.
 As someone who is autistic and has a trauma history, it’s always been something of a “chicken and egg” situation for me.

-I have compulsively self-medicated during different times in my life; I have had periods of dependency and periods of sobriety, but both were difficult in their own way.
-This showed up for me most noticeably with cannabis use.
+I have compulsively self-medicated during different times in my life; I have had periods of dependency and periods of sobriety, especially with alcohol and cannabis, and while I don't identify as having struggled with chemical-based addiction, process addiction is something I relate to.

 🌻 Joy/excitement